stites/rwh/notes/037-notes-from-haskell-class1.md

 + fromIntegral makes types match, evaluates to the Num type.
 + functions have the HIGHEST precidence.
 + `:t otherwise :: Bool` otherwise is an alias for True
++ _let and where are allowed in a function - THEY ARE NEVER EVALUATED UNTIL LATER!!!_
 + function type definitions are functions too!
 + type coercion/declaration is also a function!
 + _ask person about doubly linked lists!_